-The case of Dolkun Isa was not included in the 2021 report of the SG, despite any evidence that it has been resolved.
-In May 2021, a member of the Chinese delegation to the UN accused Dolkun Isa of being a terrorist in the chat of a virtual side event, stating 'Dolkun Isa is a terrorist recognized by the Chinese Government.
+The case of Dolkun Isa was not included in the 2021 nor 2022 report of the SG, despite any evidence that it has been resolved.
+In May 2021, a member of the Chinese delegation to the UN accused Dolkun Isa of being a terrorist in the chat of a virtual side event, stating 'Dolkun Isa is a terrorist recognised by the Chinese Government.
 Your involvement with a terrorist will only shoot yourself in the foot.
-SHAME ON YOU!'
+SHAME ON YOU!'.
+In September 2021, on the occasion of a photo exhibition by WUC in partnership with the U.S. Mission during the first week of the 48th HRC, the Chinese mission also circulated a letter to all missions defaming Dolkun Isa and WUC, accusing the U.S. Mission of partnering up with a terrorist organisation.